imperialCHEPI/healthgps/userguide.md

 The code repository provides `x64` binaries for `Windows` and `Linux` Operating Systems (OS), unfortunately, these binaries have been created using tools and libraries specific to each platform, and consequently have very different runtime requirements.
 The following step by step guide illustrates how to run the Health-GPS application on each platform using the include example model and reference dataset.

-## Windows
+## Windows OS

-You may need to install the latest [Visual C++ Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) on the machine, the application requires the `2019 x64` version or newer to be installed.
+You may need to install the latest [Visual C++ Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) on the machine, the application requires the `2022 x64` version to be installed.

-1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) binaries for Windows from the repository.
+1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) *source code* and *binaries* for Windows from the repository.
-2. Unzip the file contents into a local directory of your choice (xxx).
+2. Unzip both files content into a local directory of your choice (xxx).
 3. Open a command terminal, e.g. [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab), and navigate to the directory used in step 2 (xxx).
+4. Rename the *data source* subfolder (healthgps) by removing the version from folder's name.
-4. Run: `X:\xxx> .\HealthGPS.Console -f "example\France.Config.json" -s "data"` where `-f` gives the *configuration file* full-name and
+5. Run: `X:\xxx> .\HealthGPS.Console.exe -f healthgps/example/France.Config.json -s healthgps/data` where `-f` gives the *configuration file* full-name and
 `-s` the path to the root folder of the *backend storage* respectively.
-5. The default output folder is `C:\healthgps\results`, but this can be changed in the *configuration file* `(France.Config.json)`.
+6. The default output folder is `C:/healthgps/results/france`, but this can be changed in the *configuration file* `(France.Config.json)`.

-## Linux
+## Linux OS

-You may need to install the latest [GCC Compiler Libraries](https://gcc.gnu.org/) on the machine, the application requires the `GCC 11.1` or newer version to be installed.
+You may need to install the latest [GCC Compiler](https://gcc.gnu.org) and [Intel TBB](https://github.com/oneapi-src/oneTBB) runtime libraries in your system, the application requires `GCC 11.1` and `TBB 2018` or newer versions to be installed.

-1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) binaries for Linux from the repository.
+1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) *source code* and *binaries* for Linux from the repository.
-2. Unzip the file contents into a local directory of your choice (xxx).
+2. Unzip both files content into a local directory of your choice (xxx).
-3. Navigate to the directory used in step 2 (xxx).
+3. Open a command terminal and navigate to the directory used in step 2 (xxx).
+4. Rename the *data source* subfolder (healthgps) by removing the version from folder's name.
-4. Run: `user@machine:~/xxx$ ./HealthGPS.Console -f example/France.Config.json -s data` where `-f` gives the *configuration file* full-name and `-s` the path to the root folder of the *backend storage* respectively.
+4. Run: `user@machine:~/xxx$ ./HealthGPS.Console.exe -f healthgps/example/France.Config.json -s healthgps/data` where `-f` gives the *configuration file* full-name and
+`-s` the path to the root folder of the *backend storage* respectively.
-5. The default output folder is `~/healthgps/results`, but this can be changed in the *configuration file* `(France.Config.json)`.
+5. The default output folder is `$HOME/healthgps/results/france`, but this can be changed in the *configuration file* `(France.Config.json)`.

 > See [Quick Start](getstarted) for details on the example dataset and known issues.